Hiring PhD

 Available PhD Programme

-• UGC Scholarship PhD Programme in Biomedical Sciences at CityU HK.
+• UGC-funded Scholarship.
+PhD Programme in Biomedical Sciences at CityU.
+(Quota currently filled for 2026Fall)

 • Monthly stipend of around 19,000 HKD (4 years).

 • Hong Kong PhD Fellowship Scheme (HKPFS).
-Highly competitive applicants may apply for it.
+Highly competitive candidates are encouraged to apply.

 How to Apply